 Kos Islands harbour is large and curves around the north side of the island.
 Many keep sailors use this port as a stop off point in the Aegean because it is central to Turkey’s coast and the Greek Island.

-During the 19th century, the Turkish commander of the army used this castle as his home and as the barracks for soldiers.
+– Castle of Neratzia – during the 19th century, the Turkish commander of the army used this castle as his home and as the barracks for soldiers.
 And when Germany occupied the Island during the war, they used the castle as a holding centre for Greek prisoners.
 An accidental explosion in the 19th century ruined a large part of this castle and Italian historians have rebuilt it to it’s natural glory pre-Ottoman empire.
 The 1 hour ferry trip from Bodrum to Kos is worth it for history buffs.

-In Legend, it is said that Hippocrates of Kos taught his students to study medicine under this tree.
+-Tree of Hippocrates – In Legend, it is said that Hippocrates of Kos taught his students to study medicine under this tree.
 It’s located in the centre of Kos town, just opposite the Castle of Neratzia.
 The tree is about 500 years old so it’s not the original but a desendent of the original tree of Hippocrates which stood 2400 years ago.

-This square is enclosed by all the monuments and historical structures that span a number of cultures.
+-Platia Eleftherias (Freedom square) – is enclosed by all the monuments and historical structures that span a number of cultures.
 History lovers must do the day trip from Bodrum to Kos.
 This is because the Island has been inhabited by the Hellenistic, the Byzantine, Roman and Ottoman empires, the Italians and the Modern Turks.